 - 4.5mm hook & 5.0mm hook

-Scheepjes Soft Fun and Scheepjes Cahlista are available from Wool Warehouse (UK/Int), Deramores (UK), Black Sheep Wools (UK), Knotty House (CA/UK), Caro’s Atelier (NL/EU) and many other Scheepjes retailers.
+Scheepjes Soft Fun and Scheepjes Cahlista yarns are available from Wool Warehouse (Ships International), Deramores (UK), Knotty House (USA/CA), Caro’s Atelier (NL/EU) and many other Scheepjes retailers.

 I blocked my blanket now, after part 3.
 It will help to get your flowers nice and straight.
 Next week we will continue the process of making the square blanket into a rectangle, and we will add 2 more flowers to the sides of the blanket.
 See you just after Christmas.